-Our Public Law and Regulation team has authored the UK chapter in the first edition of Getting the Deal Through - Government Relations 2018.
+Our Public Law and Regulation team has authored the UK chapter Getting the Deal Through - Government Relations 2019.
 Authored by experts around the world, Government Relations offers first step, comparative analysis of the legal frameworks, regulations and procedures concerning the practice of government relations and lobbying within the most significant jurisdictions worldwide, including the UK.

 Our chapter is a vital resource for those wishing to undertake lobbying activity in the UK, and includes details of the following important points: